 How to decode HTML entities

-- Paste the entity-riddled text — scraped HTML, RSS content, database exports, API responses.
-Decoding is live.
+- Paste the entity-riddled text into the left Text with entities box, scraped HTML, RSS content, a database export, or a JSON API response.
+Decoding runs live.

-- If the result still contains entities, it was double-escaped — copy the output back into the input to decode another level.
+- If the result still shows entities, the text was escaped more than once, copy the output back into the input and decode another level.

 Frequently asked questions